Frequently Asked Questions (FAQs)

 Academies are managed by their own academy trust and are not the responsibility of the Local Authority.
 Academy trusts are given directly the money which would have been given to the Local Authority, so academies can choose how best to spend that money on the provision of education.

 WHAT IS A MULTI ACADEMY TRUST (MAT)?

 All Academies are run by an Academy Trust.
 A Multi Academy trust is a single Trust which runs more than one academy.
 The Multi Academy Trust is the statutory Governing Body of each of its academies.
-It is a charitable company limited by guarantee, which means it may not make any profit, and because it is publically funded it is subject to judicial review and to the Freedom of Information Act like any other public body.
-The trust has a formal agreement, or contract with the Department for Education (DfE) which sets out the parameters in which it must operate as well as being subject to charity law, public law (being publically funded) as well as general company law.
+It is a charitable company limited by guarantee, which means it may not make any profit, and because it is publicly funded it is subject to judicial review and to the Freedom of Information Act like any other public body.
+The trust has a formal agreement, or contract with the Department for Education (DfE) which sets out the parameters in which it must operate as well as being subject to charity law, public law (being publicly funded) as well as general company law.

 WHO DECIDES WHICH SCHOOLS CONVERT TO AN ACADEMY?

 The decision for any school to become an academy rests with its governing body.
 Parents whose children attend the school in question along with local community stakeholders will be consulted on their views about the proposals.
 When a governing body makes an application for a school to become an academy, the application is considered by the Department for Education.
 Ultimately the Secretary of State for Education will decide whether or not to approve the application from the governing body, this decision function is delegated to the local Regional Schools Commissioner.